 Best Windows VR/MR hand controllers

 There’s also the Samsung HMD Odyssey Plus bundle with great semi-glove hand units, for Windows operating systems.
 Microsoft calls this Mixed Reality rather than Virtual Reality.
 Cost is a little less than the various Oculus products.
 The Samsung headset tracks the spatial position of the hand controllers, which are a kind of half-way house to virtual reality gloves.
+The issue with camera tracking rather than having spatial sensors on the controllers (or full VR with gloves) is that the cameras can ‘lose’ the sensors if they move out of view or are obstructed.

 The two hand controllers each have capacitance-based thumbpads, thumbsticks, and a range of buttons and triggers on both sides of the controller, allowing both the thumbs and two or more fingers to be used.
 There is a dedicated left hand and dedicated right-hand controller.
 You can also buy this item from this store.